Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 Around 7-9 of these recombined spike proteins are then stabilized on a circular body.

-The antigen is the blue dot with the red spike proteins in this image below:
+The antigen is the blue dot with the red spike proteins in the image below:

 Here’s what they look like under an electron microscope…